glamod/marine_qc/docs/introduction.rst

 :func:`.do_wind_consistency_check`
 ==================================

+Tests that wind speed and direction are consistent.

 Compares the wind speed and wind direction to check for consistency.
 If the windspeed is zero, the direction should be set to zero also.
 If the wind speed is greater than zero then the wind directions should not equal zero.
 If either